Updated June 14, 2023

 - Non-linear regression modeling

-The bottom line is that R programming language helps researchers as well as business people to perform effective data analysis.
+The bottom line is that the R programming language helps researchers and business people perform effective data analysis.
 R packages make it easy for businesses to do the analysis.
-They do not require computer programmers nor extensive programming to use R. R Programming language helps to create graphics in a more appealing way.
+They do not require computer programmers nor extensive programming to use R. R Programming language helps to create graphics more appealingly.